Leeds Student Medical and The Light Surgery Local Care Partnership

 Autism, or autism spectrum disorder (ASD), refers to a broad range of conditions characterised by social skills, repetitive behaviours, speech, and nonverbal communication challenges.

-Advonet organisation is leading this project within the LCP, and the objective is looking to improve access to healthcare for autistic patients registered to The Light Surgery and Leeds Student Medical Practice.
-The project intends to identify and communicate reasonable adjustments and environmental factors, and provide staff training to support people with autism.
+Advonet is leading this project within the LCP, and the objective is looking to improve access to healthcare for autistic patients registered to The Light Surgery and Leeds Student Medical Practice.
+The project intends to provide support and services to autistic people and those with learning disabilities.
+The Autism Health Access Project offers a range of services, including:

 Community mental health transformation